-2.2 NEED FOR THE ELECTRICITY GENERATED BY THE PROJECT §5.18 (C)(1)(I)(B)
+2.2 NEED FOR THE ELECTRICITY GENERATED BY THE PROJECT § 5.18 (C)(1)(I)(B)

 PacifiCorp serves 1.9 million retail customers, representing residential, commercial and industrial sectors, including 1,133,000 in Utah, Idaho, and Wyoming as PacifiCorp dba Rocky Mountain Power, and an additional 786,000 in Washington, Oregon, and California as PacifiCorp dba Pacific Power.
-In 2017, their load requirements are approximately 60,000,000 MWh.
+In 2017, the combined load requirements were approximately 60,000,000 MWh.